homek2020/invest-tracker-2/README.md

 npm run dev
 ```

 The API listens on <http://localhost:3000> and exposes the `/api/v1` routes from the requirements document.
+The development command uses [`tsx`](https://github.com/privatenumber/tsx) so the TypeScript ESM entrypoint runs without additional Node.js flags.
 Ensure `MONGO_URI` and `MONGO_DB_NAME` are set in the environment before starting the server so it can establish the MongoDB connection.

 ### Run the web client